davidjosearaujo/davidjosearaujo.github.io/content/posts/03-some-water-nonsense.md

 # List of parts

-As I mentioned, [Mauser](mauser.pt) hhas some seriously cool stuff, especially for us tinkerers.
+As I mentioned, [Mauser](mauser.pt) has some seriously cool stuff, especially for us tinkerers.
 So, I ended up grabbing most of what I needed from them, supplemented by a few bits and bobs I already had lying around the workshop (aka, my "organized chaos" pile).
 Check out the full shopping list in the table below!

 | Component | Quantity | Price (€) |
 | :- | :-: | -: |